We all know one of the reasons you chose to study in Australia is because … Read more

 - 2.5 GPA.
 Students with a 2.35-2.5 are encouraged to apply and may be admitted on a case-by-case basis.

-- Students must be enrolled in a two-year or four-year degree-granting institution at the time of enrollment at Bond University.
+- Students must be enrolled in a two-year or four-year degree-granting institution at the time of participation.

 - First-year students may be considered for acceptance.